mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/openebs/index.md

 konvoy up
 ```

-When complete you should see in the addons listed also those that require persistent storage, e.g prometheus, elasticsearch, ... .
+When complete you should see in the add-ons listed also those that require persistent storage, e.g prometheus, elasticsearch, ... .

 ### verify

-First, check that in the `kubeaddons` and `velero` namespaces all persistent volume claims got created successfully.
+First, check that in the `kubeadd-ons` and `velero` namespaces all persistent volume claims got created successfully.

 Next, launch from the ops portal graphana or kibana and see that you actually get data.